-Since we’re on the subject of feeding, and though I’ve mainly discussed and documented them stalking prey, Green Herons are considered sit-and-wait predators, like Eastern Bluebirds or Red-tailed Hawks.
+Since we’re on the subject of feeding, and though I’ve mainly written about and documented them stalking prey, Green Herons are considered sit-and-wait predators, like Eastern Bluebirds or Red-tailed Hawks.
 The more I watch them, the more I notice them foraging that way.
 Here’s what I often saw at first.
 (The dragonfly is in the foreground; just follow the young bird’s sightline.)

 But here’s what I’m now seeing more often.
 Instead of stalking, this bird stayed in place and made attempts at anything and everything that flew just above the algal bloom that covered much of the lake.